dldc-packages/democrat/README.md

 ## How is this different from React ?

-There are two main diffrences with React
+There are a few diffrences with React

 ### 1. Return value